ulthiel/Champ/Readme.md

 ## Representation theory of restricted rational Cherednik algebras

-In CHAMP you can compute baby Verma modules (also called standard modules) for restricted rational Cherednik algebras (as defined by [Gordon](https://arxiv.org/abs/math/0202301)).
-Using modular lifting techniques I introduced in [my paper](https://arxiv.org/abs/1403.6686) you can compute the heads of standard modules (which then give all the simples of the restricted rational Cherednik algebra) as graded modules (also giving the graded W-character) and the (graded) decomposition matrix of standard modules into simples.
+In CHAMP you can compute baby Verma modules (also called standard modules) for restricted rational Cherednik algebras (as defined by [Gordon](https://arxiv.org/abs/math/0202301), see also [Bellamy-Thiel](https://arxiv.org/abs/1705.08024) for general theoretical background).
+Using modular lifting techniques I introduced in [my paper](https://arxiv.org/abs/1403.6686) you can compute the heads (i.e. the quotient by the unique maximal submodule) of standard modules (which then give all the simples of the restricted rational Cherednik algebra) as graded modules (also giving the graded W-character) and the (graded) decomposition matrix of standard modules into simples.
 It works surprisingly well even in huge and complicated examples, and for generic parameters as well.

 <a name="rrca-conv"></a>